 - Purchase used clothing

 Hope for a more sustainable future in fashion

-Sustainable fashion is the only option for a future with a healthy planet, adequate resources, and equal human rights.
+The only solution for a future with a healthy earth, sufficient resources, and equal human rights is sustainable fashion.

 Customers have demonstrated that they place a high priority on sustainable fashion, and manufacturers are starting to change their business operations in response.

 Fashion companies must consider society, resources, waste, and the environment while making decisions.

 Customers have the ability to support sustainable fashion by buying it and incorporating it into their daily life.